tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 -   Create an instance of Azure SQL Server

-### Task 6: Create an Azure key vault
+### Task 6: Create an Azure Key Vault

--   Create an instance of azure key vault
+-   Create an instance of Azure Key Vault